bliutwo/disease-ontology/README.md

 - [ ] ~~Refine ontology such that synonyms can be accounted for (e.g. joint pain vs. pain in joints)~~
 - [ ] ~~Add more subclasses and structure to symptoms and treatment~~
+- [ ] Since sometimes diseases have similar symptoms, it may be impossible to eliminate to one remaining disease.
+Therefore, when the same questions begin to be asked (or if they have no "not_in_common" symptoms), list multiple diseases.
 ## Features:
 - As user gives more info/data to the program, program will ask (differentiating) questions to narrow down a differential diagnosis (the process of differentiating between two or more conditions that share similar signs or symptoms) and present diseases matching these symptoms